VAVA-tim-Sme-carovny/DeliGo/README.md

 DeliGo is built using **Maven** to manage dependencies and version control.

+# 🛠 Java version setup
+To check current version use:
+- java --version
+OR
+- /usr/libexec/java_home -V

+If you are using OpenJKD23 or other use:
+-brew uninstall openjdk
+-brew install openjdk@21

+To set correct version as default
+-export JAVA_HOME=$(/usr/libexec/java_home -v 21)
+-echo 'export JAVA_HOME=$(/usr/libexec/java_home -v 21)' >> ~/.zshrc
+-source ~/.zshrc

 ### 🔹 Maven Profiles
 The `pom.xml` file defines four **build profiles**: